Azure AD Password Protection on-premises - Frequently asked questions

 Not supported.
 Once deployed and enabled, Azure AD Password Protection doesn't discriminate - all users receive equal security benefits.

 Q: What is the difference between a password change and a password set (or reset)?

 A password change is when a user chooses a new password after proving they have knowledge of the old password.
-For example, this is what happens when a user logs into Windows and is then prompted to choose a new password.
+For example, a password change is what happens when a user logs into Windows and is then prompted to choose a new password.